duckets/dj-tuition/content/en/wedding.md

 ![](/images/three-tuition-images-a.jpg)

-Whether you've had any music experience at all, or are an absolute beginner, I will lead you through a crash course learning everything you need to know to pull off a smooth set with some killer transitions and drops.
+Whether you've had previous music experience, or are an absolute beginner, I will lead you through a crash course learning everything you need to know to pull off a smooth set with some killer transitions and drops.

-You'll learn how to mix, how to add in effects, and I'll help you select songs, find remixes, and curate and rehearse your set list so that you'll feel confident on the day to wow your guests.
+You'll learn how to mix, and I'll help you select songs, find remixes, and curate and rehearse your set list so that you'll feel confident on the day to wow your guests.

 -------------------------